Turzyn

-Turzyn (German until 1945: Torney) is a municipal neighbourhood of Szczecin, Poland, located within the Downtown district.
+Turzyn (/pl/; German until 1945: Torney /de/) is a municipal neighbourhood of Szczecin, Poland, located within the Downtown district.
 It is a mid-rise housing estate dominated by tenement houses.
-The neighbourhood has an area of 1.57 km^{2}, and in 2022, was inhabited by 16,227 people.
+Turzyn has an area of 1.57 km^{2}, and in 2025, was inhabited by 16,508 people, making it the fifth most populous neighbourhood in the city.
 Turzyn dates to the High Middle Ages, when it was a small farming community.
 By the 20th century, it developed into a suburb, and was incorporated into the city in 1910.

 Toponomy

 The name for Turzyn, historically known in German as Torney, comes from Slavic term for blackthorn, a species of a flowering plant in the rose family, comparably known colloquially in Polish as tarń.
-The villlage was named as such, as the plant grew in the fields surrounding it.
+The village was named as such, as the plant grew in the fields surrounding it.
 Historically, Torney was also recorded with spellings Turnei and Turney.